Office of Field Experiences

 University Hall 242

-One Full Day or Two Half Days for 14 Weeks, 112 hours (Middle Grades)
+One Full Day or Two Half Days for 14 Weeks, 100 hours

 Interns: Please contact your cooperating teacher by e-mail and cc the principal.
 You will find e-mail addresses on the school's web site.
 Introduce yourself and ask what days would be convenient for the cooperating teacher.
 Mention the days you are available to work in your assigned placement.
 You should begin Internship I as soon as the semester starts.